Taming Strange: Plot

 Meanwhile, Foofa and her new manager, Ike, have been cultivating a new, adult image for her and plan for her to give a raunchy performance at the MTV Video Music Awards.
 Foofa's Yo Gabba Gabba! castmates, along with Sinéad O'Connor, try to talk her out of this but are unsuccessful, and Ike continues his derisive treatment of Kyle.
 Kyle is then contacted by the Canadian Minister of Health and learns that because the Canadian health care system is also managed by Intellilink, Ike has mistakenly been given NFL football player Tom Brady's hormones, while Brady has been given the medication for Ike's laxatives.
 When Kyle informs the Canadian Minister of Health that Intellilink does not work, he becomes angrily defensive, asserting that Intellilink works fine and needs to be given time to work, adding that Kyle sounds like his wife.
-The Canadian Minister of Health and his friend realize that it is the health care system's integration with Intellilink that has made the minister defensive and hostile, and that this is what led to his marital problems.
+The Canadian Minister of Health and his friend realize that it is the health care system's integration with Intellilink was functioning properly the entire time, which causes the minister becomes defensive and hostile, and that this is what led to his marital problems.

 At South Park Elementary, Intellilink's failure to work properly continues, and Mackey angrily tells the engineer that he simply wants the school's resources to work properly.
 The engineer recommends upgrading to Intellilink's Centurion package, which involves removing the system entirely from the school, ending the school's use of it entirely.
-When Mackey accepts this, the engineer removes all the Intellilink hardware and software from the building and burns it, before pulling out a pistol and shooting himself in the head.
+When Mackey reluctantly accepts this, the engineer removes all the Intellilink hardware and software from the building and burns it, before pulling out a pistol and shooting himself in the head.

 Backstage at the MTV Video Music Awards, Foofa is about to give her performance when Kyle arrives.
-When Ike asks him why Kyle cannot just leave him alone, Kyle says it is because Ike is his little brother, and even when Kyle is 50 and Ike is 45, Ike will still be his little brother, a statement that gives Ike pause.
-Kyle then sincerely tells Ike that he does not care if Ike wishes to grow up, as long as he is there by his side when he does so.
+When Ike asks him why Kyle cannot just leave him alone, Kyle says it is because Ike is his little brother, and even when Kyle is 50 and Ike is 45, Ike will still be his little brother, a statement that gives Ike to pause for a moment.
+Kyle then sincerely tells Ike that he doesn't care if Ike wishes to grow up, as long as he is there by his side when he does so.
 Realizing Kyle is right, Ike tells Foofa that while rebellion is part of growing up, he would rather let it happen naturally instead of pushing it.
 Foofa, by contrast, takes to the stage in a revealing outfit and sings "Pound My Sweet Strange".

 In Canada, the Minister of Health returns home and makes amends with his wife.
-In South Park, Kyle is happy to see that the effects of Ike's early puberty have faded, and that he has returned to normal.
-However, Ike still remarks that Dora the Explorer "has that hot Puerto Rican strange."
+In South Park, Kyle is happy to see that the effects of Ike's early puberty have faded and that he has returned to normal.
+However, as the two watch television, Ike still remarks that Dora the Explorer "has that hot Puerto Rican strange."